 Establish a Pattern

-If you know how far your average shot is, you should choose the ammo that consistently puts the most shot on target at that range.
+If you know how far your average shot is, choose the ammo that consistently puts the most shot on target at that range.
 If the distance of your average shot varies, you should choose the ammo that consistently puts the most shot on target from several distances.
-You will find that some ammo is great under 30 yards, but is all over the place at 45 yards.
+You will find that some ammo is great under 30 yards but is all over the place at 45 yards.
 The bottom line is that you want to know where you’re going to hit when you pull up on a bird.

 Doing Your Homework